|

 in the British Isles, Glastonbury Abbey.
 (In the west his feast used to

-be celebrated on 17th March, the same day as St Patrick's.)
+be celebrated on the same day as St Patrick's, 17th March.)
 According

-to one part of the Glastonbury legend, Joseph was a merchant and an uncle
+to Glastonbury legend, Joseph was Jesus's uncle, a merchant who brought

-The Messiah is said to have founded a shrine on the site later occupied
+Messiah is said to have set up a shrine (to his mother!) on the site that

-by the abbey church, St Marys.
-This is the root of the famous poem
+was later occupied by the great abbey church of St Marys.
+This is

-with him the relics which are called collectively the Holy Grail
+and bringing with him the relics which are called collectively the Holy

-the cup which Jesus shared with the disciples at the Last Supper and the
+Grail the cup which Jesus shared with the disciples at the Last

 Joseph

-is the patron saint of gravediggers, cemetery keepers, undertakers and
+is the patron saint of gravediggers, undertakers, cemetery keepers and

 Nunhead